Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 ```
 The above assumes you have Postgres 17 -- adjust the number as needed.

+#### d.
+Create Database Tables in the Test Database

 You should see messages that tables were created.
+This creates the schema for the production database, but you also need a test database.
+This is used for the assignment TDD, and also for your automated testing assignment in a later week.
+The `psql` command is the same as the above, but you use the value of the `TEST_DATABASE_URL` from your `.env` file.

 ### 2. Database Connection Implementation